AdobeDocs/analytics.en/help/technotes/event/event-communicate.md

 For any trended visualization in Workspace, you can add in a series that represents your impacted date range.

-1. Create a calculated metric with the 'Affected days' segment from following [Exclude specific dates in analysis](/help/components/c-segmentation/use-cases/exclude-date-range.md).
+1. Create a calculated metric with the 'Affected days' segment by following [Exclude specific dates in analysis](/help/components/c-segmentation/use-cases/exclude-date-range.md).
 1. Add the desired metric to calculated metric canvas.

    ![Metric](../assets/calcmetric_event.png)